superernie77/spring-netflix-stack-playground/README.md

 # spring-netflix-stack-playground
-Demo Application using the Netflix stack (Zuul, Hysterix, Eureka, Feign)
+Demo application using the Netflix stack (Zuul, Hysterix, Eureka, Feign)

-All Applications are build with Spring-Boot and Maven.
+All applications are build with Spring-Boot and Maven.
+Run mvn install in each folder to create a fat-jar.
+Execute jat with "java -jar [name of jar]"

 The following applications are available:

-- guestbook-backend : Backend REST-Service for GuesbookEntries
+- guestbook-backend : Backend REST-Service for GuestbookEntries
-- guestbook-frontend: Thymeleaf Page + Spring MVC
+- guestbook-frontend: Thymeleaf page + Spring MVC
 - guestbook-discovery: Eureka discovery application
 - guestbook-proxy: Zuul Proxy server
 - guestbook-mail: Mail web service